Colombia Travel Guide

 Santa Lucia Casa Hotel, located 500 meters from the Plaza Mayor, offers a cozy, family-friendly atmosphere.
 It features slightly old-fashioned yet charming traditional colonial decor and a lovely patio.
 To avoid noise at night, choose a room not facing the street.

-A boutique hotel with stunning colonial architecture, few rooms, attentive staff, and lots of comfort and detail in the decor is an excellent choice for a romantic getaway.
+A boutique hotel with stunning colonial architecture, a few rooms, attentive staff, and lots of comfort and detail in the decor is an excellent choice for a romantic getaway.

 Just 350 meters from the main square, Casa Terra offers a tranquil and picturesque setting.
 The breakfast in the beautiful garden is especially delightful, and the owners are always eager to assist.
 It’s a real gem.